Namibia Wildlife Sanctuary

 - Creating lesson plans and presenting lessons

-- Extra-curricular activities, even those which might occur over specified weekends
+- Be involved in extra-curricular activities, even those which might occur over specified weekends

 Please enquire for more details!

 This is so much more than just a wildlife sanctuary project.
-You will also have the chance to go into the main 8,000-acre reserve, home to wild lions, elephants, African wild dogs and rhinos and take part in monitoring activities of these high-profile endangered animals.
+Namibia sanctuary volunteers will have the chance to go into the main 8,000-acre reserve, home to wild lions, elephants, African wild dogs and rhinos, and take part in monitoring activities of these high-profile endangered animals.

-- Monitoring free-roaming carnivores including cheetahs, leopard and African wild dog
+- Monitoring free-roaming carnivores, including cheetahs, leopards and African wild dogs;

 - GPS tracking of lions, elephants and rhinos